-According to Sterling, during the period management placed expectations on him "far above those required of non-African American [operations officers]."
+According to Sterling, during the period

+American [operations officers]."
 Id. at § 7.
+Sterling claims that he was repeatedly passed over for operational opportunities and subjected to disparate treatment as the only

+African-American operations officers

-Sterling claims that he was repeatedly passed over for operational opportunities and subjected to disparate treatment as the only African-American operations officer See id., at § 8.
-He also alleges that in April 2000, CIA management, motivated by a discriminatory animus, presented him with 1 It is unclear whether other African-Americans worked an unrealistic and unjustified Advanced Work Plan that was considerably more demanding and "harsher" than any requirements placed on non-African-Americans.
-See id, at \P 7.
+April 2000, CIA management, motivated by a discriminatory animus, presented him with an unrealistic and unjustified Advanced Work Plan that was considerably more demanding and "harsher" than any requirements placed on non-African-Americans.
+See id., at ¶7.